cangelis/l4pdf/DOCUMENTATION.md

-`grayscale()` | PDF will be generated in grayscale `orientation('Landscape')` | Set orientation to Landscape or Portrait (default Portrait) `pageSize('A4')` | Set paper size to: A4, Letter, etc. (default A4) `lowQuality()` | Generates lower quality pdf/ps.
+`grayscale()` | PDF will be generated in grayscale `orientation('Landscape')` | Set orientation to Landscape or Portrait (default Portrait) `pageSize('A4')` | Set paper size to: A4, Letter, etc. (default A4) `lowquality()` | Generates lower quality pdf/ps.
 Useful to shrink the result document space `dpi(96)` | Change the dpi explicitly (this has no effect on X11 based systems) `imageDpi(600)` | When embedding images scale them down to this dpi (default 600) `imageQuality(94)` | When jpeg compressing images use this quality (default 94)